juandavidzuluaga/doc-otobo-admin/content/communication-notifications/postmaster-mail-accounts.rst

 .. note::

    it is important that you log in with the account that owns the mailbox.
 Otherwise errors can occur.
+Sometimes it is helpful to use a private tab for this.

 You can check on the console if fetching mails from the newly created account is successful: